PaperPrototype/Intro-Coding-and-Computers/00 - Python/Lecture/english.md

 ![replit new repl](/Assets/replit_new_repl.png)

 Select "Python" for the programming language and click create repl.
+No, I’m not talking about a big snake! :]

+Python is a computer programming language.
+We chose Python because it’s a simple language to start out with, and is fun and easy to learn.

-You will be welcomed by Replit's in browser code editor.
+You should now see Replit's in browser code editor.

 ![replit ide](/Assets/replit_ide.png)